2008 United States House of Representatives election in North Dakota

 The 2008 election for North Dakota's at-large congressional district took place on November 4, 2008.
 The incumbent, Democratic-NPL Congressman Earl Pomeroy, was re-elected to his ninth term.
 Republican Duane Sand formally announced that he was running on March 20, 2008.
 He previously challenged Pomeroy in 2004.

-Initial speculation for a Republican challenger included Governor of North Dakota John Hoeven and Attorney General Wayne Stenehjem, who were enjoying very high approval ratings throughout their terms of office.
+Initial speculation for a Republican challenger included North Dakota Governor John Hoeven and Attorney General Wayne Stenehjem, who were enjoying very high approval ratings throughout their terms of office.
 State Representative Kim Koppelman and State House Majority Leader Rick Berg ruled themselves out of the running on February 20, 2008, Another possible challenger was Brian Kalk, who decided to run for Public Service Commissioner and was successful in the November election.